-Greenhouse Gas Concentrations in Ice Cores (T. Stocker and H. Fischer)
+Greenhouse Gas Concentrations in Ice Cores (H. Fischer and T. Stocker)

 Introduction